lukasturcani/stk/docs/source/index.rst

 of the molecule will be used.

-However, the molecular cache be pre-loaded even when the ``-l`` option is not used.
-The input file allows the definition of a variable :attr:`~.GAInput.databases`, for example
+However, the molecular cache be pre-loaded even when the ``-l`` option is not used, simply load the molecules in the input file.

 .. code-block:: python

-    # some_inputfile.py
+    # some input_file.py

-    databases = ['path/to/some/population1.json',
-                 'path/to/some/other/population2.json']

-If this variable is defined in the input file, any molecules present in the population dump files will be loaded into the cache before the GA starts.
-This means that any molecules found in these populations will not be re-optimized, or have their fitness value re-calculated if discovered by the GA.
+    # There is no need to save this population into a variable.
+    # It is enough to load the molecules to place them into the cache.
+    stk.Population.load('dumped_molecules.json',
+                        stk.Molecule.from_dict)

 The output of a single GA consists of a number of files and directories.
-The ``counter`` directory holds ``.png`` files showing how frequently a member of the population was selected for mutation, crossover and generational selection.
+The ``scratch`` directory holds any files created during the GA run.
+For example, the ``.png`` files showing how frequently a member of the population was selected for mutation, crossover and generational selection.
 For example, this is a crossover counter